neoliteconsultant/tulaa/quiz-ws/README.md

 ### Running the project

-1. To run the project, navigate to the project root (quiz-standalone).
+1. To run the project, navigate to the project root (quiz-ws).

 2. Build an executable jar at the command line :